mkpro118/Hipp-Take-Home/README.md

 - If docker is available, it can also be run as a docker container

 ## Requirements
-- Needs a .env file to provide OpenAI API Key
+- Needs a .env file to provide OpenAI API Key.
+The environment variable must be called `OpenAI_API_Key`.
 - If running locally, needs `python`, `flask`, `openai`

 ## Setting up a local server